presslabs/toplytics/src/README.txt

 Alternatively, go into your WordPress dashboard and click on *Plugins -> Add Plugin* and search for Toplytics.
 Then click on *Install*, then on *Activate Now*.

-We offer two possibilities to use Toplytics: through **Public Authorization** or the **Private Authorization**, for more configuration details check [Toplytics installation](https://www.presslabs.com/code/toplytics/installation/).
+We offer two possibilities to use Toplytics: through **Quick Connect** or the **Manual Connect**, for more configuration details check [Toplytics installation](https://www.presslabs.com/code/toplytics/installation/).

-The **Public Authorization** method is using the Presslabs public API key to authenticate you to the Google Analytics API, and you don't have to set up your own API keys.
+The **Quick Connect** method is using the Presslabs public API key to authenticate you to the Google Analytics API, and you don't have to set up your own API keys.
 To use this method, simply press the **Log in with your Google Account via Presslabs.org** button and you will be redirected to the Google Authorization screen where you will be asked for read access to your analytics profiles.

 Then you need to select your profile and you are all set.

-The private authorization is the recommended way in using Toplytics, as it offers you complete control over the connection by using your very own API keys and application for granting access.
+The manual connect is the recommended way in using Toplytics, as it offers you complete control over the connection by using your very own API keys and application for granting access.

 You need to enter your Client ID and Client Secret from your Google Analytics account.
 The next steps will guide you in configuring your Google Analytics account to Toplytics.
 Keep in mind that you will need the **Redirect URL** mentioned in this page further in configuring Toplytics.